raydac/netbeans-mmd-plugin/README.md

 Because my main programming tool is [NetBeans IDE](https://netbeans.org/), I have developed plugin for the IDE.
 It is compatible with Java 1.7+ and NetBeans 7.4+.
 ![Screenshot](https://raw.githubusercontent.com/raydac/netbeans-mmd-plugin/master/assets/screenshot1.png)
 [You can take a look at the nice screencast made by Geertjan Wielenga about the plugin](https://www.youtube.com/watch?v=7TUU25dsOfM)
-If you don't use either NetBeans IDE or Intellij IDEA then you can try standalone version made from the plugin and called SciaReto editor.
-There are two versions of the editor
+If you don't use neither NetBeans IDE nor Intellij IDEA then you can try small editor based on the plugin.
+[Just download appropriate version](https://drive.google.com/open?id=0BxHnNp97IgMRS1d6TjRGSmE1cXc) for your OS (exe for Windows, dmg for Mac OS, jar - cross platform one but must be started manually from command line)
-- [Executable file for Windows](https://drive.google.com/open?id=0BxHnNp97IgMRbDZER0JnUmQtZnc), you have to have installed Java version 1.7+
-- [Cross-platform JAR version](https://drive.google.com/open?id=0BxHnNp97IgMRa0lwNmxCd08yWDA) to start you have to use `java -jar sciareto.jar` command line if your OS doesn't allow to start JAR just by click

 # Key features
 ## Data format